-Formal Grievance Process means "Title IX Process," and is a method of formal resolution designated by the University to address conduct that falls within the policies included below, and which complies with the requirements of 34 CFR Part 106.45.
+Formal Grievance Process means "Process A," a method of formal resolution designated by the University to address conduct that falls within the policies included below, and which complies with the requirements of 34 CFR Part 106.45.

 Hearing Decision-maker refers to those who have decision-making and sanctioning authority within the University's Formal Grievance process.